malcolmgreaves/pywise/README.md

 ```
 Alternatively, you may activate the environment by performing `poetry shell` and directly invoke Python programs.

+### Development Practices
+Install pre-commit `git` hooks using `pre-commit install`.
+Hooks are defined in the `.pre-commit-config.yaml` file.

+CI enforces linting using all pre-commit hooks.

+NOTE: Dependencies in hooks **MUST** be kept in-sync with the
+      `dev-dependencies` section in `pyproject.toml` for `poetry.

 #### Testing
 To run tests, execute: